-Each mentoring pair will determine whether they prefer to follow a formal, structured mentoring plan or take an unstructured, informal mentoring approach.
+Each mentoring pair will determine whether they prefer to follow a traditional, structured mentoring plan or take an unstructured, non-traditional mentoring approach.

 Each mentoring plan can be modified by the mentoring pair to fit the specific needs of the mentee.
 However, to qualify for CLE credit, each plan must cover certain subject areas including:

 - Personal and Professional Development, including work-life balance, inclusiveness & diversity, and wellness